Wollivan/SquadronLeader/README.md

 - Health - 2

 Determine who starts with a high roll of a d6.
 Each player places their plane within 1 straight maneuver template from the edge of the playing area and not closer than the range ruler to another players’ token that has already been placed.
-If each player is controlling more than one plane, take it in turns until each token is placed down.
+If players are controlling more than one plane, take it in turns until each token is placed down.

 There are 2 stages each round, the Move Stage and the Attack Stage.
 Everyone moves during the Move stage, and then everyone Attacks during the Attack Stage.
 Here are how they work: